dproc96/chefd/readme.md

 ## Overview

- *  A user is able to not only find recipies but plan what he wants to eat for the week
+ *  A user is able to not only find recipes but plan what he wants to eat for the week

  *  The app is developed as a full-stack web application created with MongoDb, Express.js, React, Node